Hawaii Island Hopping

 Does Hawaii have an inter-island ferry?

-There aren’t any regularly scheduled boats between the four largest and most popular islands (Oahu, Maui, Kauai, Hawaii).
+There is no regularly scheduled boating between Hawaiian islands (Oahu, Maui, Kauai, Hawaii).
 For a very brief time, we had the controversial Hawaii Superferry.
 It was quickly shut down and sold off due to it not having adequately moved through the process of obtaining environmental impact reports.

 How long does it take to get between each Hawaiian Island?